deephacks/awesome-jvm/readme.md

 * [Takipi](https://www.takipi.com/) - Tells you when and why code breaks in production.
 * [YourKit](https://www.yourkit.com/) - Fully featured, easy to use, low overhead profiler for Java EE and Java SE platforms.
 * [Zipkin](https://github.com/openzipkin/zipkin) - A distributed tracing system gather timing data for disparate services developed by Twitter.

+## Runtimes

+*Tools for managing jvm runtime processes*
+* [Nailgun](http://martiansoftware.com/nailgun/) - Nailgun is a client, protocol, and server for running Java programs from the command line without incurring the JVM startup overhead.

 ## Virtual Machines